-Due to CalTPA revisions EDUC 580/581 course content is subject to change.
+Due to CalTPA revisions, EDUC 480/481 course content is subject to change.

-EDUC 580A - Practicum: Field Experience II
+EDUC 480A - Practicum: Field Experience II

-This course is for those who have met the requirements for EDUC 480/EDUC 580/EDSP 480/ EDSP 580: TPA Practicum: Field Experience, but need an additional 20-40 hours of field work and field work assignments in a different educational setting to meet credential requirements.
+This course is for those who have met the requirements for EDUC 480/580 EDSP 480/580: TPA Practicum: Field Experience, but need an additional 20-40 hours of field work and field work assignments in a different educational setting to meet credential requirements.
 This would apply to students who are taking courses in two credential programs or who are adding a credential.

-EDUC 582 A/B - Student Teaching: Elementary
+EDUC 482 A/B - Student Teaching: Elementary

-(6 units per section; 12 units total)
+12 units (6 units per section; 12 units total)

-Student teaching is full time teaching for a semester under the supervision of a cooperating teacher and university supervisor.
-Multiple subject student teachers have two (2) eight (8)-week placements at two (2) different grade levels.
-Student Teaching Fee: \$250.
-Prerequisites: Completion of all program courses; student teaching clearance; Subject Matter Competency met; current certificate of clearance; current TB (tuberculosis) test.
+Student teaching is a full semester, all day experience at a qualified school site under the supervision of a cooperating teacher and university supervisor.
+Teaching strategies and classroom management are practiced at grade levels and in subject matter that represent the student teacher's career choice.
+Student Teaching Fee \$200.
+Prerequisites: Completion of all program courses; student teaching clearance; passing scores on the CSET (California Subject Examination for Teachers) examination; current TB (tuberculosis) test.

-EDUC 583 A/B - Student Teaching: Secondary
+EDUC 483 A/B - Student Teaching: Secondary

-(6 units per section; 12 units total)
+12 units (6 units per section; 12 units total)

 Student teaching is a full semester, all day experience at a qualified school site under the supervision of a cooperating teacher and university supervisor.
 Teaching strategies and classroom management are practiced at grade levels and in subject matter that represent the student teacher's career choice.
-Student Teaching Fee \$250.
-Prerequisites: Completion of all program courses; student teaching clearance; Subject Matter Competency met; current TB (tuberculosis) test.
+Student Teaching Fee \$200.
+Prerequisites: Completion of all program courses; student teaching clearance; passing scores on the CSET (California Subject Examination for Teachers) examination; current TB (tuberculosis) test.

-EDUC 585 - CalTPA Field Experience Extension
+EDUC 485 - CalTPA Field Experience Extension

 The CalTPA Field Experience course consists of 40-80 hours of field experience in a university assigned placement, following student teaching.
 This course is only for candidates who were not able to complete the California Teaching Performance Assessment process during student teaching, and need an extended field experience placement to complete CalTPA.
 The placement will be in a K-12 setting that aligns with the candidate's credential area.
 While completing their field experience hours, the candidate will implement the plan, teach, assess, and review process, as well as, collect evidence of the teaching cycle.
 This experience and collection of evidence are essential elements in completing CalTPA.
 Candidates must pass the CalTPA within the semester to successfully pass this course.
-Fee: \$100.
+Fee: \$100